This page provides information on the lab’s culture, how to join the lab, and the general workflow for starting up and working on project tasks.

 Folder Management

 We use Google Drive to store all project related documents, including data, code and analysis output.
-As a UC Davis student, you have access to a lot of memory space on Google drive.
+As a UC Davis student, you have access to a lot of memory space on Google Drive.
 You can access it through your web browser.
 But we will ask you to download Google Drive for your desktop (see here).
 This will allow you to access Drive folders through your computer’s management system.
 This will also allow you to use directly link R to shared folder data by setting your working directory directly to the shared drive.

 Although each project is unique, you will find the following folders associated with the project: